 In 2010 and 2013, two pivotal personal injury cases heard by the Court of Appeals of Maryland established how contributory negligence remains a viable defense in Maryland.
 These cases serve as a point of reference for personal injury lawyers to consider when building their arguments for their clients, both for prosecution and defense.

-George Poole v.
-Coakley & Williams Construction, Inc.
+George Poole V. Coakley & Williams Construction, Inc.

 George Poole v.
 Coakley & Williams Construction, Inc. is a 2010 personal injury case that determined how viable an argument about the plaintiff’s assumption of risk may be.